 In November 1862, the military man in charge of all this turmoil was Union, Major General William S. Rosecrans.
 Forty-three year old Rosecrans would eventually control more than 80,000 soldiers in and around the city.
 Included among these troops were the men of the 72nd Indiana.
 And in company D of that regiment there was an 18-year-old private from Thorntown, a boy really.
 His name was John Wesley Hargrave.
 Some seventy-four years into the future John's grandson would marry my grandaunt.
 It was John Hargrave's original 1882 copy of Magee's narrative, given to me years later by that aunt, which now sent me on my quest of ambiguous objective.

-I pulled a topographical Tennessee atlas from a tightly stuffed knapsack and began searching for identifiable landmarks.
+I pulled a topographical Tennessee atlas from a tightly stuffed backpack and began searching for identifiable landmarks.
 Nashville was somewhere south, still, beyond my view, on the far bank of the Cumberland River.
 But where was the Cumberland?
-I couldn't even find the River!
+I couldn't even find the damn River!
 Unable to specifically identify anything of significance I found my intrigue replaced again by self-doubt.
 This peculiar unease had been periodically invading my planning for weeks.
 As final preparations were set in place, as destination points were selected, I sometimes felt this tremendous apprehension.
 Unsettling thoughts would strike me quite without warning: What if I found nothing that I was looking for?
 What if the places I hoped to locate were now all under the asphalt of K Mart parking lots?
 What if Wilder's Brigade existed only on the pages of old regimental histories, and in my mind?
 What could I really expect to find left of the mid nineteenth century, here in the waning months of the twentieth?